 *Excluding personalised items such as shirts that have been named or numbered.
 MK Dons Football Club cannot take responsibility for any changes to squad numbers due to transfers etc.

 In the event that the customer is unable to provide a receipt then the Club Store will exchange the item or provide vouchers to the current retail value.
 Customer statutory rights are not affected.

 STADIUM FOOD AND DRINK CONCESSIONS

-The club will maintain an up to date log of all returns to ensure that the highest standards of quality, cleanliness and health are adhered to at all times, and these are able to be reviewed at the Matchday Experience Working Party meetings.
+The Club will maintain an up to date log of all returns to ensure that the highest standards of quality, cleanliness and health are adhered to at all times, and this will be able to be reviewed at the Matchday Experience Working Party meetings.

 Milton Keynes Dons Football Club is an equal opportunities employer.
 The Club is committed to equality of opportunity within its organisation and encourages a similar commitment from organisations with which we have contact, either through our business or socially.

 Equality of opportunity at Milton Keynes Dons Football Club means that we will not discriminate against or in any way treat less favourably, any person on grounds of age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion and belief, sex or sexual orientation in any of our activities in line with the Equality Act 2010.
 This includes the advertisement of jobs, the selection of candidates for employment or promotion, job location or working environment, pay, and employment terms and conditions and internal and external training activities and awards.